“The LPZ helps you focus on where you need to improve most, and also reassures you that there are some areas you are doing alright in.

 Method and approach

 The EMPSC approached care homes through Clinical Commissioning Groups’ Quality Teams and community nurses through local community providers and Trusts.
 Developing these relationships gave direct access to the care homes we invited to take part.
 This was facilitated through information and networking events which brought care home leaders, CCG quality teams, community nurses, commissioners from health and social care and care home staff together to share challenges and understand the benefits of joining LPZ.
-A team of people, including the Care home leader owner and NHSI Chief Nurse plus a social care commissioner, CCG commissioner, PSC project manager, clinical champion, and project nurse went to visit the Netherlands to see LPZ in action and bring back learning for implementation.
+A team of people, including a care home owner, NHS Improvement Chief Nurse, a social care commissioner, CCG commissioner, PSC project manager, clinical champion, and project nurse went to visit the Netherlands to see LPZ in action and bring back learning for implementation.
 This involved visiting care homes and the University of Maastricht where the data is analysed.

 The PSC co-ordinates and hosts two events each year, one in September to prepare staff for the audit and provide training in pressure ulcer recognition and grading and the other in January to share results, learning and support continued quality improvement.

-As a result we have developed a ‘React to Moisture’ educational resource (building on the React to Red model) as care home audit results indicated a high prevalence of moisture lesions and in some cases a misunderstanding between the presentation of moisture lesions and grade one pressure ulcers.
+As a result the ‘React to Moisture’ educational resource has been developed (building on the React to Red model) as care home audit results indicated a high prevalence of moisture lesions and in some cases a misunderstanding between the presentation of moisture lesions and grade one pressure ulcers.

 The following actions were key to successful implementation: